The DJI Mavic 2: Expect Big Things

 The original DJI Mavic was a game-changing drone.
 Its ability to fold up to the size of a 1-liter bottle paired with its impressive specs made it the most talked-about drone of 2016.
 So what will DJI do with the Mavic 2 to make this awesome drone even better?
 Rumors of an upcoming announcement are starting to surface.
 We’ll fill you in on the latest leaked information, the additional upgrades we think the Mavic 2 will have, and engage in some wishful thinking about what features would be awesome but are somewhat less likely to be included in the next Mavic.

 It is also possible that DJI takes a different course and releases a more inexpensive Mavic, called the Mavic Standard or possibly the Mavic SE.
 We are optimistic that DJI will release the Mavic 2 and the Mavic Standard on the same day.
-We think both drones will fix some minor robustness issues that currently exist on the Mavic Pro while the Mavic 2 gets additional upgrades and the Mavic Standard gets some cost-saving downgrades.
+While a Mavic Standard is still possible it seems the Mavic Air has filled that niche.
 Read more about the Mavic standard here.

-If you aren’t into speculation and you don’t want to wait around for DJI’s next drone then check out their newest one, the Spark.
+If you aren’t into speculation and you don’t want to wait around for DJI’s next drone then check out their newest one, the Mavic Air.